Race starts at 9 am for all distances on Saturday August 12

 - If the arrow is on angled 45 degrees to one side, you are about to turn that way.

 If you pass an orange X you are going the wrong direction.
 Go back and find the error of your ways.

 - Short Cut

-About 0.8k into the race (and with about 1k to go when you are returning) you will see the Iron Cross Short Cut.
+About 0.8k into the race (and with about 1k to go when you are returning) you will see the Short Cut.
 The arrows there show you can go two different directions.

 It is indeed a short cut.
-It takes about 200m off the XC ski trail, but it has a lot of rocks in it.
+It takes about 200m off the XC ski trail, but it has a lot of rocks in it .
+Choose wisely.

 - Heads Up!

 At about 2k in, you will start onto the first road.
-Just when it turns to gravel, there is a big rut in the middle.
+Just when it turns to gravel, there is a HUGE WASHOUT across most of the road.
 Watch out!
+We are posting a video of the area.
+Stay to the right side.
 We will put arrows pointing down there to warn you.